 The Belgian Magnum photographer Martine Franck has made portraits and reports for major American magazines such as Life, The New York Times and Vogue.
 Find out more about here life and work in this mini documentary.

-David Claerbout modelled Elvis’ body using hundreds of photographic fragments of his skin and facial features.
-He challenges the two-dimensional nature of the photograph by adding virtual time and space.
+David Claerbout challenges the two-dimensional nature of the photograph by adding virtual time and space in his installation KING.